 The Trust was organized as a Delaware statutory trust on February 3, 2012 and is permitted to offer multiple, separate series (i.e., funds).
-As of the date of this SAI, the Trust offers 24 separate funds, including the Funds and other funds not offered in this SAI.
-The Trust is an open-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and each Fund, except the KraneShares Bosera MSCI China A Share ETF, KraneShares MSCI Emerging Markets ex China Index ETF, is a non-diversified series of the Trust.
-The KraneShares Bosera MSCI China A Share ETF, KraneShares MSCI All China Index ETF, and KraneShares MSCI Emerging Markets ex China Index ETF are diversified series of the Trust.
+As of the date of this SAI, the Trust offers 29 separate funds, including the Funds and other funds not offered in this SAI.
+The Trust is an open-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and each Fund is a non-diversified series of the Trust, except the following Funds are diversified:

+- KraneShares Bosera MSCI China A Share ETF, - KraneShares MSCI All China Index ETF, - KraneShares MSCI Emerging Markets ex China Index ETF, - KraneShares Emerging Markets Consumer Technology Index ETF, - KraneShares MSCI One Belt One Road Index ETF, and - KraneShares Electric Vehicles and Future Mobility Index ETF.

 The offering of the Trust's shares is registered under the Securities Act of 1933, as amended (the "Securities Act").
-All payments received by the Trust for shares of any Fund belong to that Fund.
-Each Fund will have its own assets and liabilities.
+All payments received by the Trust for shares of any fund belong to that fund.
+Each fund will have its own assets and liabilities.
 Shares of each Fund will only be issued against full payment, as further described in the Prospectus and this Statement of Additional Information.